 How Do Wholesalers Distribute Goods?

-Wholesalers buy goods from a distributor or manufacturer and then sell them to retailers who in turn sell them to customers.
+Wholesalers buy goods from a distributor or manufacturer such as Ottoman Textiles Ltd and then sell them to retailers who in turn sell them to customers.
 Suppliers usually research what products are trending so that they can supply the most up-to-date goods to retailers.
 This ensures a quick turnover of goods, and stocks are kept fresh.
 Wholesalers buy the most cost-effective products after identifying the best manufacturers and distributors that can provide the trending product.

 If TLDR, let’s summarise: